Saskatchewan eHealth Genealogy Index

 Abraham founded the town of Swanson.
 The town had a post office by 1907, and the birth of Abraham and Theolene’s fourth son Grant is recorded for that same year.
 Information on the St. Ambrose Cemetery website says Abraham Swanson “homesteaded in this area in 1905 and founded the town of Swanson.”

-Abraham was married to Theolene Moen, also of Houston, and had five sons:
+Abraham and Theolene had five sons: